-Luckily, you can do pick ups, fartleks and tempo runs anywhere.
-Which means none of us with a bad track memories need to fear that being required.
+Luckily, you can do running strides, fartleks and tempo runs anywhere.
+Which means none of us with bad track memories need to fear that being required.
 But running faster isn’t the only thing you need to actually get faster.

-It’s a two pronged approach:
+It’s a two-pronged approach:

 - Speed drills to improve muscular endurance